 retrieved from the type/[type identifier] storage path.
 The example

-below shows parts of the JDBC connection data type:
+below shows parts of the JDBC connection data type (in YAML format):

 The object type initializer property links a data object to a Java object.
 Whenever such an object is retrieved from storage, the corresponding Java object will be automatically created and put into the storage cache.
 The Java objects in the storage cache may remain there indefinitely, but roughly every 30 seconds a cache cleanup job will destroy any objects reporting an inactive status.